psu13/mutable-hakyll/posts/deep-fusion-camera-fusion.md

   12), but the files are 5-10x bigger.

 - With the RAW 12 setting all the resolutions are 12MP and all the files are 5-10x bigger than with HEIC or JPEG.

 - If you set 12MP mode in the camera app settings and are not using MAX mode then the default resolutions all go to 12MP instead of whatever they were before.
 The default for this setting is "24MP", but that only holds for the 1x, 1.2x and 1.5x cameras, as established above.

 - Finally, all the special computational camera modes (night mode, macro, etc) all fall back to 12MP.
 At least that's the best guess we have as of this writing.
 What this means is even with all of the elaborate machinery above, most of your food pictures will still be 12MP.
 Which means most of your pictures will be 12MP.

-- Also I have a new second button on the side of the phone.
+- Also there is a new second button on the side of the phone.
 The nice thing it does is instantly open the camera app.
 It can also be a shutter button.
 But if you are used to using the physical buttons on the other side of the phone for this it will feel odd to use the camera "upside down".